Introducing snake-server, a simple local web server for Haxe

 Things to download

-First, if you don’t have it already, you’ll need to download Apache Ant.
-Ant is used to run the Flex SDK’s installer script that gets a few third-party dependencies and prepares the SDK for use in your favorite IDE.
+First, if you don’t have them already, you’ll need to download a couple of things.
+First is Java (I recommend downloading OpenJDK from Adoptium), which is used by the various command line tools in the Flex and AIR SDKs.
+You’ll also need to download Apache Ant, which is used to run the Flex SDK’s installer script that gets a few other third-party dependencies and prepares the SDK for use in your favorite IDE.
 You can download Ant directly from Apache, or (if you prefer) you may be able to get Ant from your favorite package manager, such as Homebrew on macOS or Chocolatey on Windows.

 Then, you’ll need to download the two SDKs: